vovapolu/ensime.github.io/editors/vim/contributing.md

 Bear in mind that your plugin manager still references `ensime/ensime-vim`.
 Don't carelessly run any plugin update commands that would affect it while you've got uncommitted work, the manager may try to switch branches, pull from upstream, etc. If you make this mistake and your plugin manager behaves poorly and loses work in this situation, you should consider a new plugin manager.

 If you've committed your work it's highly unlikely your plugin manager can ruin anything, Git really does not lose data easily.
-Most managers have settings specifically geared toward treating a certain plugin as a working copy, if their default mode of operation isn't suitable.
+Most managers have settings specifically geared toward treating a certain plugin as a working copy (e.g. [vim-plug][plug_url_format]), if their default mode of operation isn't suitable.
 It's how the people who wrote these things *work on their plugin manager* :-)

 You can take a possibly more conservative route if you're more comfortable with this: